astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ### Nginx configuration
 #################################
 nginx:
-  # IP address the nginx ingress should bind to
+  # IP address the nginx ingress should bind to.
+  # When using subnets, ensure that each subnet has at
+  # least 30 IP addresses.
   loadBalancerIP: ~

 #################################